brhn-me/flow/important-scripts/docker/mysql-phpmyadmin-docker-compose.md

 # docker-compose with mysql and phpmyadmin
-A sample docker compose for running both mysql and phpmyadmin atonce
+A sample docker compose for running both mysql and phpmyadmin at once
 ```version: '2'
 services:
   db-mysql: